Do you have Dietary Restrictions and will be attending IC?

 Teams are randomly preassigned (no one from same affiliate is on the same MAGIC team).
 Members of each team are from the same division Junior, Middle, Senior, Adult.

 How do we get to IC and/or make travel arrangements?

 Click Here to request an Airline Quote online for either a group or individual airline reservation.

 Valley Transporter is offering group discounts on airport transfers from both Boston-Logan (BOS) and Bradley (BDL) airports.
 Call 1-413-253-1350 and select option 2 to set up reservations over the phone or email firstname.lastname@example.org.

 You can also use this link to make a reservation online: http://valleytransporter.hudsonltd.net/res?USERIDENTRY=FPSPI2019&LOGON=GO

-Airport Transfers: Discounts are available for pre-arranged airport transfers for arrivals Wednesday, 5 June and Thursday, 6 June, and for departures Sunday, 9 June.
+Airport Transfers: Discounts are available for pre-arranged airport transfers for arrivals Wednesday, June 5th and Thursday, June 6th.
+Also available for Departures Sunday, June 9th.

 How do I get access to my score sheets and results?